DJ Mic Smith: The Beginning

-Latter moves in His career
+Latter moves in his career

-With his growing popularity, Mic has seen many huge events come his way, from huge concerts to private events nationally.
-He has shared the stage with the likes of Sarkodie, Stonebwoy, Shatta Wale and more.
-In 2014 he made one of the biggest moves in his career as the event DJ for Ghana's most prestigious music awards ceremony- Vodafone Ghana Music Awards.
+Mic has shared the stage with the likes of Sarkodie, Stonebwoy, Shatta Wale and more.
+In 2014, he was event DJ for Ghana's music awards ceremony, Vodafone Ghana Music Awards.
 He has also since featured on national TV, with a spot on the New Day morning show on the Tv3 network channel.
-Mic's work has even gone beyond the boundaries of Ghana giving him international recognition, reaching countries such as Kenya, South Africa and the UK.

 Mixtapes

-Beyond the scope of his work at events and clubs, Mic is also a recognized and talented mixtape DJ, with recent releases including his unique Shutdown riddim release in collaboration with Yellow Moon Records which pioneered a new way of Ghanaian DJs collaborating with artists.
+Beyond the scope of his work at events and clubs, Mic is also a mixtape DJ, with recent releases including his Shutdown riddim release in collaboration with Yellow Moon Records which created a new way of Ghanaian DJs collaborating with artists.
 The riddim featured 12 individual tracks from the following Ghanaian artists: BET Best International Act Africa 2015 winner: Stonebwoy, MzVee, AK Songstress, Choir Master, Vybrant Faya, Eye Judah, Trigmatic, Mr. Eazi, Episode, Shatta Rako, Aphecktion and Mighty Faya.
 2015 pre-birthday release- ‘Rushing’- featuring Kwaw Kese, ‘We Just Landed’ featuring EL, C-real, Stargo, Gemini and Joey B, ‘I no Get Time’ featuring Manifest, American Passport refix ft E.L. and one of his earliest mixtape releases called the ‘Da reminda’ featuring E.L and Scientific.
 The latter obtained an award for best mixtape DJ 2012 at the Ghana DJ awards 2013.